Morchella elata: Ecology and distribution

 Morchella elata fruits during spring on soil.
 Fries' original description, which was based on a collection from a fir wood in Sweden, reported it as rare: "In silvis abiegnis, praecipue locis humidis adustis, raro".
 However, since the true identity of M. elata is not yet fully clarified, its exact ecological preferences and distribution remain unclear.

 Toxicity

-Morels contain small amounts of hydrazine toxins or an unknown toxin that are destroyed through cooking, (the presence of hydrazine is controversial since there are no primary references of hydrazine having been detected in the species), so morel mushrooms should never be eaten raw.
-It has been reported that even cooked morels can sometimes cause mild intoxication symptoms when consumed with alcohol.
+Morels may contain small amounts of monomethylhydrazine (the presence of hydrazine based mycotoxins is controversial since there are no primary references of these substances having been detected in the genus Morchella) or more likely an unknown toxin that is destroyed through cooking, so morel mushrooms should never be eaten raw.
+It has been reported that even cooked morels can sometimes cause mild adverse effects when consumed with alcohol.